On the symplectic cohomology of log Calabi-Yau surfaces: Construction of the Liouville domain

 A similar analysis works along the smooth parts of the divisors.
 The smooth part of each divisor is complex analytically a $\C^\times$, and we can take an analytic coordinate $z_B$ there ($B$ stands for base).
 We restrict $z_B$ to lie in some large annulus $A$ in order to avoid going right up to the nodes.
 The normal bundle of $D$ restricted to $A$ is then holomorphically trivial, and we let $z_F$ be a coordinate on the fibers ($F$ stands for fiber).
 We may write $s = z_F^a$.

-Where $d\theta_F$ is the angular one form on the fibers of the normal bundle.
+Where $d\theta_F$ is the angular one-form on the fibers of the normal bundle.
 The tori in question are not necessarily standard in these coordinates, but if we take a torus $i: T^2 \to V$ which is within distance $\epsilon$ of the divisor, we have

-where we do not assume any control over $\beta$.
+where we do not assume any control over the function $\beta$.